 Since your boss is being judged, not only by their individual performance, but also by the performance of employees, the best way to make your boss look good is to make yourself look good first.

 5. Communicate effectively at work.

-Very likely, your boss has a certain approach or style to effective corporate communications.
+Very likely, your boss has a certain approach or style to effective internal communications.
 Some bosses prefer to communicate over the phone rather than by email … or vice versa.
 Knowing what your boss likes, or prefers, will help you better communicate with him or her.